 Another reason we like the letter exchange so much is how delightfully old-fashioned the ritual feels.
 These days, most couples about to get married have known and/or dated each other for years.
 You might have even lived with your future spouse for some time.
 So the tradition of not seeing one another on the day of the wedding is definitely reminiscent of a different age.
 We both come from families with Old World manners and sensibilities (and it shows in the very classic feel of our wedding photography).
 So we love that most future spouses still observe this custom and use the passing of love notes to maintain some “secret” contact.

-The last reason why we love when brides and grooms exchange love letters is that, as we mentioned before, the photos of the writing and the reading are so beautiful.
-Our images of a bride or groom drafting a personal note to their intended usually show deep thought and concentration, as the writer tries to find the perfect words to convey everything they feel about the person with whom they will spend the rest of their life.
-The emotions in these moments tend to be understated.
-We photograph a single tear here and there, but that is rare.
+The last reason why we love when you choose to exchange love letters is that, as we mentioned before, the photos of the writing and the reading are so beautiful.
+Our images of you drafting a personal note to your intended usually show deep thought and concentration.
+You are usually trying to find the perfect words to convey everything your feel about the person with whom you will spend the rest of your life.
+The emotions in these moments tend to be powerful but understated.
+We sometimes photograph a single tear here and there, but that is rare.

 When the reader opens the note, on the other hand, the feelings are usually there for the world to see.
 There are almost always smiles and frequently laughter.
 That was the case when we took this photo at the Westfields Marriott Washington Dulles hotel.
 Our favorite moments, of course, are when the words on the page have touched the reader’s heart enough to bring out tears of joy.
 But as long as the emotions are genuine and heartfelt (and they always are), the images these Northern Virginia wedding photographers capture will be the kind you value for a lifetime.

 © 2020 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers